Welcome to the English language 2.0. It fucking sucks.

-As much as I would love to simply blame Twitter or Paris Hilton, English has been deteriorating for Centuries.
+As much as I would love to simply blame Twitter or Kim Kardashian, English has been deteriorating for Centuries.

 Dr. Robert Millar, Senior lecturer in linguistics at Aberdeen University, suggests the attack on the Queens Proper English goes back far before the Internet.
 Millar claims, “Abbreviations like gr8 have been used in languages for centuries—there are examples even from the time of Egyptian hieroglyphics.”